Anne Goldgar

 Anne Goldgar is an American historian, author and academic, specializing in seventeenth and eighteenth century European cultural and social history, and of Francophone culture across Europe.
 She holds the inaugural Van Hunnick Chair in European History at the University of Southern California Dornsife.
-She was previously Professor of early modern history at King's College London, UK.
+She was previously professor of early modern history at King's College London, UK.
 In 2016/7 she was a Descartes Theme Group Fellow at the Netherlands Institute for Advanced Study in the Humanities and Social Sciences.

 Education

-She is a graduate of Princeton University and received her PhD and M.A. from Harvard University.
+She is a graduate of Princeton University and received her M.A. and PhD from Harvard University.
 Her dissertation was entitled: Gentlemen and Scholars: Conduct and Community in the Republic of Letters, 1680-1750.